trinhnv1205/flutter_qr_extension/README.md

 flutter run -d chrome
 ```

-This allows you to test the functionality before building the extension.
+This allows you to test the functionality in real-time with hot reload.

+## Deployment

+After building for web, you can deploy the contents of the `build/web` folder to any web hosting service such as:

+- GitHub Pages
+- Netlify
+- Vercel
+- Firebase Hosting
+- Or any static hosting provider

 ## Requirements

 - Flutter SDK (latest stable version recommended)
-- Chrome browser
+- Chrome browser (or any modern web browser)

-- Developer mode enabled in Chrome extensions
+## Features

+- Generate QR codes from text or URLs
+- Customizable foreground and background colors
+- Responsive design for web
+- Clean and intuitive user interface

 ## License